 - The Transformers: Primacy: Sequel to Monstrosity.

-- The Transformers: Robots in Disguise: One of the current Ongoing series.
+- The Transformers: Robots in Disguise: One of the main Ongoing series.

 - The Transformers: Punishment: A one-shot that starts the seeds of upcoming Combiner Wars event.

-- The Transformers: More Than Meets the Eye: The other significant Ongoing Series.
+- The Transformers: More Than Meets the Eye/Lost Light: The other significant Ongoing Series.

 - The Transformers: Dark Cybertron: The crossover event for More than Meets the Eye and Robots in Disguise.